queer/singyeong/PROTOCOL.md

 ### Query selectors

+Selectors allow you to select **one** matching client by means that would otherwise be impossible with a query.
+For example, "select the client with the lowest latency" would not be doable without selectors.

+The following selectors exist:
+- `$min`: Minimum value of `key`
+- `$max`: Maximum value of `key`
+- `$avg`: Average value of `key`

+Currently, each selector can only operate on a single metadata key, and only a single selector can be used.
+This is subject to change in the future.

 ### Query formatting

 Queries are effectively just JSON objects.
 At some point there may be a "nice"